kanamouru123/HopCoin/README.md

 # hopcoin
-Crypto currency for micro-brewers or larger rewards
+Crypto currency for micro-brewers or larger brewery's